-tritec is developing and constructing station square in ronkonkoma, long island, new york. station square is long island’s dream hub of energetic connection. envisioned from a blank canvas and inspired by the best in class live, work, play destinations, station square is the barbell to penn station and the grand station of suffolk county. it’s where the south shore and north shore unite. it’s where the west’s urban attitude meets the upscale, laid-back energy of the east end. it’s the epicenter of an economic boomtown.
+tritec is developing and constructing station yards, a project more commonly known as the ronkonkoma hub in long island, new york. a modern long island locale created by long island locals, station yards brings a dynamic lifestyle district to the ronkonkoma hub. envisioned from a blank canvas and inspired by the best in class live, work, and play destinations, station yards is the barbell to penn station, creating a grand station of suffolk county. it’s where the south shore and north shore unite. it’s where the west’s urban attitude meets the upscale, laid-back energy of the east end. designed with you in mind, whether you’re from here or a newly minted long islander, station yards will have it all – destination retail, dining variety, spacious apartment living, and inspiring creative offices – all moments from any and every way you travel.

-well-positioned at the crossroads of road, rail, and air, station square spans 53+ acres surrounding the ronkonkoma long island railroad station and consists of approximately:
+well-positioned at the crossroads of road, rail, and air, station yards spans 53+ acres surrounding the ronkonkoma long island railroad station and consists of approximately:

-the long island rail road transports 17,000 commuters west toward penn station per day, making station square the busiest train station in suffolk county and the second busiest on long island. lirr riders have the option of the sixty-five-minute express train from ronkonkoma to penn station.
+the long island rail road transports 17,000 commuters west toward penn station per day, making station yards the busiest train station in suffolk county and the second busiest on long island. lirr riders have the option of the sixty-five-minute express train from ronkonkoma to penn station or east side access into grand central station.

-station square’s ease of access will draw shoppers, diners, workers, and visitors from all over long island and beyond, situated immediately off exit 60 of the long island expressway and adjacent to the long island macarthur airport.
+station yard’s ease of access will draw shoppers, diners, workers, and visitors from all over long island and beyond, situated immediately off exit 60 of the long island expressway and adjacent to the long island macarthur airport.

-with phase i’s residential units complete, phase ii of the project will commence construction in 2021. tritec expects ronkonkoma and station square to become the gateway to the good life.
+phase i’s residential units, called alston, are complete. phase ii of the project will be completed in 2024. tritec expects ronkonkoma and station yards to reimagine what it means to be made on long island.

 for information, visit www.stationyardsli.com.